isharik/Pharos-Octobot/README.md

 # ✨ What is OctoBot?

-OctoBot started as a Pharos Knowledge Skill and is now evolving into a complete AI-powered Pharos companion.
+OctoBot is a Pharos-native AI Skill built for the Skill-to-Agent Dual Cascade Hackathon.
+It started as a Pharos Knowledge Skill and has grown into a complete on-chain AI companion — the first reusable intelligence layer built natively for the Pharos AI Agent ecosystem.
-Instead of behaving like a traditional documentation chatbot, OctoBot combines:
+Rather than behaving like a traditional documentation chatbot, OctoBot combines four production-ready Skills into a single callable API that any Agent on Pharos can use:

-Verified documentation retrieval
-Live ecosystem information
-Real time token tracking
-Multilingual interaction
-Voice support
-Modern web experience
-Agent-ready API infrastructure
+Pharos Knowledge Skill — RAG-powered answers from verified Pharos documentation, zero hallucination, source-cited Live Market Skill — real-time $PROS price and market data from CoinGecko, cached and fallback-safe Wallet Intelligence Skill — reads any Pharos wallet via public RPC, synthesises an AI-generated on-chain profile, zero gas, no signature

-Any Agent deployed on Pharos can call OctoBot through a single endpoint and receive structured, source-aware responses.
-OctoBot’s architecture is built on a robust RAG pipeline, leveraging ChromaDB for vector retrieval and Gemini for generative responses.
-This scalable design allows seamless integration across Pharos Agents, ensuring accurate, source-grounded knowledge retrieval at scale
+Transaction Explainer Skill — reads any Pharos transaction hash on-chain and returns a plain-language explanation via Gemini Any Agent deployed on Pharos can call all four Skills through a single API endpoint and receive structured, source-aware, on-chain-verified responses.
+OctoBot's architecture is built on a RAG pipeline using ChromaDB for vector retrieval and Gemini 2.5 Flash for generative responses, with FastAPI exposing every capability as a composable, reusable Skill module. **

 ---

 # 🚀 Why OctoBot?

+Every Agent built on Pharos will eventually need to answer user questions about the protocol — what are SPNs, how does restaking work, what is RWA, how do I build here, what does this transaction mean.
+Traditionally, each Agent would have to build its own documentation retrieval, its own RPC integration, and its own AI pipeline — duplicated effort, inconsistent quality, and wasted build time.
+OctoBot solves this at the infrastructure level.
+It is a plug-and-play Skill suite that any Pharos Agent can call instead of rebuilding from scratch:
+No RAG pipeline to build
+No RPC integration to write
+No documentation to crawl
+No price API to maintain
-General AI tools can answer broad questions.
-OctoBot empowers developers with a skill-first approach, ensuring that every Pharos Agent can focus on unique business logic while OctoBot handles the deep, technical knowledge retrieval and structured responses
+This is the core promise of the Pharos Skill model — reusable, composable modules that let Agents focus on unique business logic while OctoBot handles knowledge retrieval, on-chain reading, and AI synthesis..**

-OctoBot was built to answer Pharos questions the Pharos way.

-The goal is to create an experience where users can:

-→ Explore ecosystem updates & Learn about Pharos → Understand technical concepts → Access live market information → Interact naturally in their own language → Use AI without leaving the ecosystem

-The long term vision is to make OctoBot become an embedded intelligence layer across the entire Pharos experience.**

 ## What problem does this solve?

-Every Agent built on Pharos will eventually need to answer user questions about the protocol itself — what are SPNs, how does staking work, what is RWA, how do I build here, what is the consensus mechanism.

-Traditionally, each Pharos Agent would have to individually build its own documentation retrieval logic leading to duplicated effort and inconsistent quality.
-OctoBot solves this by providing a single, reusable skill: a plug-and-play knowledge layer that any Agent can call, saving developers countless hours
+The Pharos AI Agent economy needs a shared knowledge and on-chain intelligence layer.
+Without it, every Agent reinvents the same wheel.
+OctoBot is that layer — built once, callable by all.
+Concretely, OctoBot enables:
+Any Agent to answer "What is Pharos?" without building a RAG system Any Agent to profile a user's wallet without writing RPC code Any Agent to explain a transaction without integrating Gemini directly Any user to explore Pharos, understand their on-chain activity, track $PROS, and get a personalised build path for dApps, Agents, infrastructure, or learning — all from within the same interface
+The long-term vision is for OctoBot to become an embedded intelligence layer across the entire Pharos ecosystem — the one Skill every Agent calls first.

 ---